Cajac/picoCTF-Writeups/picoMini_by_redpwn/Reverse_Engineering/not_crypto.md

 So it is a 64-bit ELF binary, it is a PIE (position-independent executable) and it's stripped.

-Now lets run the file and see what happens
+Now let's run the file and see what happens
 ```bash
 ┌──(kali㉿kali)-[/mnt/…/picoCTF/picoMini_by_redpwn/Reverse_Engineering/not_crypto]
 └─$ ./not-crypto